 Enterprise collections represent a viable financial alternative for such investors, offering the potential for both investment and the creation of permanent collections, as evidenced by the Jumex collection in Mexico.
 The rationale behind a company's decision to invest in art may be influenced by factors such as the company's image or its capital structure.
 (Espel Aldámiz-Echevarría, 2013).
 Such investments may prove highly lucrative as a result of the injection of capital into the art market.
 To illustrate, the Jumex collection, owned by the Jumex Contemporary Art Foundation, serves to advance the production, discourse, and dissemination of knowledge pertaining to contemporary art, while also supporting the sustained production of art.
 (Fundación Jumex, 2023).

-Furthermore, there are institutional buyers, such as museums and official institutions, who purchase art with the intention of building collections and organizing public exhibitions.
-This has a significant impact on the market, as it provides an opportunity to stimulate interest and influence the preferences and aspirations of potential buyers with regard to specific styles or artists.
+Furthermore, there are institutional buyers, such as museums and official institutions, who purchase art intending to build collections and organize public exhibitions.
+This has a significant impact on the market, as it provides an opportunity to stimulate interest and influence the preferences and aspirations of potential buyers about specific styles or artists.